p.post-meta { display:none; }

 (ca. 1750, 1801, 1920; Jacob Scheetz, carpenter)

-This circa 1910 image from a postcard shows the Rex House, the origins of which are unclear; it is reputed that a portion of the house was built circa 1750 by a member of the family.
+It is reputed that a portion of the Rex House was built circa 1750 by a family member.
 If correct, this Federal-style house is one of the earliest buildings still standing on Germantown Avenue in Chestnut Hill.

-A descendent of the Rex family, carpenter Jacob Scheetz, built a front addition in 1801.
+A descendant of the Rex family, carpenter Jacob Scheetz built a front addition in 1801.
 Ideally located for doctors working at Chestnut Hill Hospital, the house had several subsequent owners and was restored in 1952.

 East Benezet Street Twins, Unit Block Worker Housing